rubencg195/rubencg195.github.io/README.md

 - Lists with improved spacing

 ✅ **Security & Accessibility**
-- XSS protection via `rehype-sanitize`
+- XSS protection (react-markdown is safe by default, no dangerouslySetInnerHTML)
 - External links with `rel="noopener noreferrer"`
 - Dark mode support for all elements
 - Screen reader accessibility